 Paul Birch (Paul Johnson), Beverly Garland (Nadine Storey), Jonathan Haze (Jeremy Perrin), Morgan Jones (Harry Sherbourne), William Roerick (Dr F.W.
 Rochelle), Anne Carroll (Davanna Woman), Richard [Dick] Miller (Joe Piper)

-Paul Johnson, a mystery man who always wears sunglasses, goes to the surgery of Dr Rochelle and asks for a blood transfusion but refuses when a blood test is requested of him.
+Paul Johnson, a mystery man who always wears sunglasses, goes to the surgery of Dr Rochelle and asks for a blood transfusion.
+However, when a blood test is requested of him, he refuses.
 Realising this is the only way he will get a transfusion, Mr Johnson hypnotises Rochelle and commands him never to speak to anybody about the results.
 He also commands Rochelle to assign his nurse Nadine Storey to move into his house to administer the transfusions.
 Mr Johnson is in fact an alien from the planet Davanna who has come to Earth seeking a new supply of blood because his people are dying out.
-Following his orders, Mr Johnson sends various human specimens through a portal to Davanna.
+Following the orders he has been given, Mr Johnson sends various human specimens through a portal to Davanna.
 Nadine and Mr Johnson’s chauffeur Jeremy become suspicious about what Mr Johnson is up to and team up to investigate.

 Unlike Charles B. Griffith’s later scripts for Roger Corman, Not Of This Earth is played straight.
 There is the odd scene that tilts towards a lighter playing – like Dick Miller appearance as a door-to-door vacuum cleaner salesman or where Paul Birch insists that three winos be invited to dinner.
 The film is relatively free of low-budget gaffes.
 There is the odd line that proves amusing sixty years later – like when Beverly Garland states: “No nurse would dream of earning more than $200 a week.
 It’s ridiculous.”